 3.4.
 Any attempted bookings for events outside of these terms will be rejected

 3.6.
-The Passport can be used for any online seminars and webinars ('online learning products').
+The Passport can be used for any virtual training event and webinars.

 3.7.
 IASeminars may add additional events to its published program during the term of the Passport.
 Subject to the any exceptions above, new seminars added during the calendar year are valid for Passport use.